Working with SObjects

 from sf_toolkit import SObject

-from sf_toolkit.data.fields import IdField, TextField, NumberField, DateField, FieldFlag
+from sf_toolkit.data.fields import IdField, TextField, NumberField, FieldFlag

 class Account(SObject, api_name="Account"):